Wiseman Zitha

-Wiseman Zitha (born 30 December 1995) South African actor, model and content creator.
+Wiseman Zitha (born 30 December 1995) is a South African actor, model and content creator.
 He is best known for his lead roles roles in SABC 2 telenovela Giyani: Land of Blood as Musawahosi and Mzansi Magic drama series Queen Modjadji as Mamaila.

 Life and career

 Zitha was born in Giyani, Limpopo, South Africa to a Tsonga and Venda family.
 He went to Tshwane University of Technology where he obtained a degree specialising in Drama.

 Zitha began his career in 2019 where he made his first television debut in SABC 2 Xitsonga telenovela Giyani: Land of Blood playing the lead role of Musawahosi Baloyi.
 He the rose to prominence and upgraded his career in 2020 where he landed the recurring role in Muvhango.
 That year, he played the role of Mondli in The River season 3 and short series Sphinx as Lehasa.
 He appeared in BET Africa original telenovela Redemption as Clement in 2022.

 In 2023, Zitha played the supporting in a 1Magic drama series Entangled season 2 as Sbu.
 The following year in 2024, he played the role of Takalani in Showmax film Muswangwe.
 By June, he begged the main role of Mamaila in Mzansi Magic Khilobedu cultural and historical television series Queen Modjadji season 1.
 He appeared in Netflix telenovela Blood Legacy as Lungelo Blanco.